ctrlaltdeleon/nodeknockout2016-cxc/README.md

     7   ├── package.json
     8   └── README.md

-  1.  **`images/`**: The images used in the README.md, delete these if you clone the repo as these are unneeded and take unnecessary space.
-(Quality .gifs are heavy in size.)
+  1.  **`images/`**: The images used in the README.md as well as development process photos, delete these if you clone the repo as these are unneeded and take unnecessary space.

   2.  **`public/`**: All game assets are located in here.